-a.
-Conformance to Design Standards - Any parking area serving a USE or USEs allowed in the LVBD shall be designed in compliance with the following standards and design guidelines in Section 3.3.5.8;
+- a.
+Conformance to Design Standards Any parking area serving a USE or USEs allowed in the LVBD shall be designed in compliance with the following standards and design guidelines in Section 3.3.5.138.5 - b.

-- b.
 Parking Lot Construction Required parking spaces, loading areas and INTERNAL ACCESS DRIVESs shall be provided and maintained with suitable grading, paved surfaces and adequate drainage which is suitable in accordance with good engineering practices. - c.
 Minimum Parking Accommodations The base parking schedule for the Lower Village Business District shall be approved in accordance with Section 7.3.3.5 of the Zoning Bylaw and shall apply to individual uses in the Lower Village Business District.
 As part of the LVBD Special Permit process, the Planning Board may permit reductions or increases to the requirements of the Schedule of Parking.
 The Planning Board shall consider the following criteria upon request to alter the Schedule of Parking in Section 7.3.3.5 of the Zoning Bylaw: - i.
 The extent to which the parking design maximizes pedestrian flow to, from and within the development; - ii.
-The extent to which the parking design improves the overall conformance to the design guidelines in Sections 3.3.5.6 3.3.5.11; - iii.
-Existing or proposed shared parking agreements; - iv.
-Parking studies, reports or testimony from qualified professionals, indicating the rationale for alternative parking minimums and/or maximums for the USE proposed; - v.
-Existence and or proposed use of inter-lot connections. - d.
-Maximum Parking Space Grouping To encourage decentralized parking arrangements, no more than twenty (20) parking spaces shall be grouped together without separation conforming to the parking landscaping requirements in Section . - The Planning Board may permit more than twenty parking spaces in one grouping provided that such grouping decreases impacts to abutting residential PARCELs, allows for improved FUNCTIONAL OPEN SPACE, or provides opportunities for streetscape environments to be created along INTERNAL ACCESS DRIVEs. - e.
-Parking Accommodations for Mixed Use Facilities MIXED USE BUILDINGs, or LOTS which contain more than one USE, are considered mixed-use facilities.
-In the case of mixed-use facilities, the parking requirements shall be the sum of the requirement calculated separately for each use, so that adequate space shall be provided to accommodate all vehicles anticipated on the premises at any one time.
-The Planning Board may permit a reduction in the number of parking spaces required where at least one of the following criteria can be met: - i.
-The application demonstrates that the differing USEs proposed have differing peak parking requirements; - ii.
-The application includes proposals for shared parking agreements to manage parking demand.
+The extent to which the parking design improves the overall conformance to the design guidelines in Sections $3.3.5.6 3.3.5.1\frac{3}{2}$; - iii.
+Existing or proposed shared parking agreements; - Parking studies, reports or testimony from qualified professionals, indicating the rationale for alternative parking minimums and/or maximums for the USE proposed; - v.
+Existence and or proposed use of inter-lot connections.

+The Planning Board may permit more than twenty parking spaces in one grouping provided that such grouping decreases impacts to abutting residential PARCELs, allows for improved FUNCTIONAL OPEN SPACE, or provides opportunities for streetscape environments to be created along INTERNAL ACCESS DRIVEs.